Skip to Main Content

 Collection Types

 You'll find: broadsides, campus materials, democratic multiples, documentation of time-based and performance projects, engravings, exhibition publications, experimental writing, fine press books, flip books, handmade editions, historic facsimiles, parlor toys, photographs, pop-up books, prints, rare books, zines, and more.
-See our SC Collection Guide for highlights and more in-depth info.
+See our SC Collection Guide for highlights and more in-depth information.

 Open to Everyone

-Open to students, staff, faculty, art and design practitioners, and the general public.
-Our Center functions as a reading room, classroom, print study center, and
+The Center is open to students, staff, faculty, art and design practitioners, and the general public.
+It functions as a reading room, classroom, print study center, and gallery.
+To schedule an individual appointment, research consultation, class visit, or group tour, please contact our staff in advance.

 Faculty Resources & Curricular Support